Cisco: Firewall backdoor developed by NSA

 According to the German magazine Der Spiegel the NSA has developed JETPLOW for gaining access to ASA (series 5505, 5510, 5520, 5540 and 5550) and 500-series PIX Firewalls.

-Cisco's Chief Security Officer addressed the allegations publicly and denied working with any government to weaken Cisco products for exploitation or to implement security back doors.
+Cisco's Chief Security Officer addressed the allegations publicly and denied working with any government to weaken Cisco products for exploitation or to implement security backdoors.

 A document included in the trove of National Security Agency files released with Glenn Greenwald's book No Place to Hide details how the agency's Tailored Access Operations (TAO) unit and other NSA employees intercept servers, routers and other network gear being shipped to organizations targeted for surveillance and install covert firmware onto them before they are delivered.
 These Trojan horse systems were described by an NSA manager as being "some of the most productive operations in TAO because they pre-position access points into hard target networks around the world."

 Cisco denied the allegations in a customer document saying that no information was included about specific Cisco products, supply chain intervention or implant techniques, or new security vulnerabilities.
 Cisco's general counsel also said that Cisco does not work with any government, including the United States government, to weaken its products.
 The allegations are reported to have prompted the company's CEO to express concern to the President of the United States.
 Whistle blowers like Edward Snowden, and journalist reporter Julian Assange have echoed similar sentiments publicly.

 Spherix patent suit

-In March 2014, Cisco Systems was sued for patent infringement.
-Spherix says that over $43 billion of Cisco's sales infringe on old Nortel patents owned by Spherix.
-Officials with Spherix are saying that a wide range of Cisco products, from switches to routers, infringe on 11 former Nortel patents that the company now owns.
+In March 2014, Spherix Incorporated initiated a patent infringement lawsuit against Cisco Systems in the U.S. District Court for the District of Delaware.
+Spherix alleged that Cisco's routers and switches infringed upon 11 patents it had acquired from the defunct Canadian telecommunications company Nortel Networks.
+The patents pertained to technologies related to networking and telecommunications equipment.

+Spherix contended that Cisco's sales of these products in the United States over a five-year period, ending July 27, 2013, amounted to over $43 billion, the majority of which allegedly utilized the patented technologies.
+The lawsuit sought unspecified damages and accused Cisco of willful infringement.

+In June 2015, the court ruled in favor of Cisco, granting summary judgment of non-infringement.
+The decision was based on the finding that Spherix had failed to demonstrate that Cisco's products infringed upon the asserted patents.
+This ruling effectively dismissed the case, concluding the legal proceedings in favor of Cisco.

+As of June 2025, there have been no further legal actions or developments related to this particular lawsuit.